-When veterans are diagnosed with a disability that is service-connected, the primary VA benefit they are entitled to is called Disability Compensation.
-To apply, veterans must fill out a VA 21-526 form (known as an Application for Disability Compensation or Pension) and file it with the regional VA office in their state.
-The regional office is a branch of the U.S. Department of Veterans Affairs — not the state’s Department of Veterans Affairs.
+Disability Compensation is the primary VA benefit for veterans disabled by their service.
+Veterans must fill out a VA 21-526 form (known as an Application for Disability Compensation or Pension) and file it with the regional VA office in their state.
+The regional office is a branch of the U.S. Department of Veterans Affairs.
+It is not the state’s Department of Veterans Affairs.

-The Veterans Department at The Mesothelioma Center can assist you in filing for an asbestos-related illness, and help you write an asbestos-exposure summary.
+The Veterans Department at The Mesothelioma Center can assist you in filing for an asbestos-related illness.
+Our Claims Agents can help you write an asbestos-exposure summary.
 You must be able to detail your exposure to asbestos with specifics on when and where it happened.
 You will need to convince the VA that more than half of your lifetime exposure to asbestos occurred on active duty.back to the top

-Payments for a service-connected disability are based on a rating given by the VA, expressed in 10-percent increments.
+Payments for a service-connected disability are based on a rating given by the VA.
+It is expressed in 10-percent increments.
 Exact disability payments vary.
 They depend on your level of disability and the number of dependents you have.
 Other factors play a role including if you are homebound or in need of regular aid and attendance.
 You can find a breakdown of the current benefit rates on the VA website.

 You will receive a payment each month.
 The basic payment varies between $134 for a veteran with a 10 percent disability rating to more than $2,800 for someone with a 100 percent disability rating.
-Mesothelioma and lung cancer caused by asbestos are rated at 100 percent.
+Mesothelioma and lung cancer caused by asbestos is rated at 100 percent.
 Noncancerous asbestos illnesses are rated anywhere from 0 to 100 percent.
 The rating is primarily based on the results of a pulmonary function test.back to the top

 It is different in every state.